Politics and the Movies 3: Olympia

 -

-The iconic long shot of the Nuremburg rally in Triumph Of The Will.
+The iconic long shot of the Nuremberg rally in Triumph Of The Will.
 George Lucas would later reference this image for the closing scene of the original Star Wars.

 Just as today, Hitler was interested in quickly impressing the “low-information voter”.
 There’s no question that all of Riefenstahl’s work, including Triumph of the Will